 - The community of Mayville really is a partner for our campus.
 If we can identify "reasonable" requests, it's likely we have fertile ground to succeed. - Our geographic situation, between UND at Grand Forks and NDSU at Fargo, do make some services/programming opportunities accessible.
-Cost and distance do play a role in limiting this opportunity set. - At the end of FY20, Mayville State created a new MOU and executed a new contract with Sanford Health.
-As we develop the programming and staff arrangements with Sanford, we hope their resources can be accessed in a manner that provides assistance to our students in a way that exceeds that of our previous arrangement.
+Cost and distance do play a role in limiting this opportunity set. - Traill District Health Unit has public health expertise and stands as a partner in providing education to students related to risks posed by the use or misuse of alcohol, tobacco, e-cigarette, and other drug.